 What can be done for adults?

 Since up to 90% of facial development is concluded by early adolescence, the chances of making lasting changes is better if begun before adolescence.
-However, adults may also be helped with an expansion appliance for example Myobrace for Adults™ or taping the mouth at night.
+However, adults may also be helped with an expansion appliance for example Myobrace for Adults™, taping the mouth at night, chew more and several of the other advices listed above for children.
 Veronica Ingemarsson is an example of this, and you can read about her experience here – Taped mouth at night straightened out my front tooth!

-This article is based on the book “The Power of Your Breath“
+This article is based on the book “Conscious Breathing“

 For those who want to find out more

-- “Orthodontics must change” – website article by Professor John Mew.
+- “Why are Teeth Crooked” – website article by Professor John Mew

-- “Selected articles” – nine articles and TV-interviews by and with odontologist William M. Hang.
+- “Selected articles” – 11 articles and TV-interviews by and with odontologist William M. Hang.

 - “100 years before Weston Price” – dentist Weston Price discovered in the 1930s how poor diet gave rise to poor teeth